eugenezimin/articles/README.md

 This article explores the development of a Twitter-like platform using Domain-Driven Design and microservices.
 It details the design of `UserManagementService` and `MessagingService`, highlighting key DDD concepts and architectural decisions.
 The discussion covers inter-service communication, data management, and scalability strategies, offering insights into building complex, distributed systems that can evolve with changing requirements.

 Published on [DEV.to](https://dev.to/eugene-zimin/leveraging-domain-driven-design-for-application-design-58e2) and [Medium](https://medium.com/@eugene-zimin/using-domain-driven-design-to-to-create-microservice-app-e234154a3fd1) on June 23, 2024.

+### JWT at a Glance
+This article provides an overview of JSON Web Tokens (JWT) and their role in authentication and authorization.
+It compares JWT-based authentication to traditional session-based methods, highlighting JWT's stateless nature and scalability advantages.
+The piece explains JWT structure, including header, payload, and signature components, and discusses the importance of token refreshing for security.
+It also touches on the integration of JWT with OAuth 2.0 and OpenID Connect (OIDC) for enhanced application security.
+The article aims to clarify common misconceptions about JWT and its relationship to other authentication protocols.

+Published on [DEV.to](https://dev.to/eugene-zimin/jwt-at-a-glance-4f1d) and [Medium](https://medium.com/@eugene-zimin/jwt-at-a-glance-0357387417d4) on August 18, 2024.
 ## Contributing
 Contributions to this repository are welcome!
 If you would like to add a new article or improve an existing one, please follow these steps:
 1. Fork the repository.